blueguitar/Notifyy/README.md

 # Notify App

-### Some of the cool stuff I'll be integrating in this project:
+### Some of the cool stuff I've integrated in this project:
 1. Data Binding
 2. UI layout design using ConstraintLayout
 3. App Navigation -- Using multiple fragments and conditional navigation